obiwandsilva/go-passwordvalidator/README.md

 ## IsValid

 The main function responsible for the password validation uses other private functions that represent each of the \
-validation steps: the sizeand the missing reqiired chars.
-It keeps a `map` of each Rule used to define some criteria, so, this way, only one iteration can be done on the entire string.
-If the size does not match or any invalid character \
+validation steps: the size and the missing required characters.
+It keeps a `map` of each Rule used to define some \
+criteria, so, this way, only one iteration can be done on the entire string.
+If the size does not match or any invalid \
-is found, the iteration does no happen or stops immediatelly.
+character is found, the iteration does not happen or stops immediatelly.

 ## Usage